usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-4/Sprint-4/Contract Management and Problem Resolution.md

 Technical feasibility challenges:

-* New vendor must implement existing API specifications or coordinate changes across four other vendors
+* New vendor must implement existing API specifications or coordinate changes across four other vendors.
-* Integration testing timeline could extend 4-6 months beyond development
+* Integration testing timeline could extend 4-6 months beyond development.
-* Risk that the new authentication service architecture may be incompatible with other modules
+* Risk that the new authentication service architecture may be incompatible with other modules.
-* Potential need for interface modifications affecting system stability
+* Potential need for interface modifications affecting system stability.

 Risk mitigation strategies: